 Extraordinariness of the ordinary

 What is the point of their interventions then?
-The extraordinariness of the ordinary.
+To show the extraordinariness of the ordinary.
 That is, Jeanne Claude and Christo’s wrapping acts as stage curtains.
 While hiding what lies beneath them, they automatically give it a value that takes it away from the ordinariness of everyday life.

 Monuments are oftentimes overlooked by citizens who may even forget why they were built in the first place.
 Wrapping a monument means making it stand out, giving it a surreal life.
 The Arc de Triomphe Wrapped, in its shiny outlook, seems an alive creature as its plastic wrapping moves with the wind.
 An alien spaceship at the heart of Paris or a giant Christmas present, this artwork gives way to imagination.

 Concealing the Arc de Triomphe however, can suggest also a political statement.
 By hiding physical evidence of Napoleonian victory Christo and Jeanne Claude seem to subtly critique France’s imperialistic grandeur.
 However, one cannot hide this arch but just cover it.
 This suggests that the same happens with colonial history.

 Lastly, the Arc de Triomphe Wrapped surprises pedestrians and makes an extraordinary and otherwise ordinary corner of the city, leaving space for its interpretation.